mrjamesgrundy/nucleuscss/index.md

 </div>

 ### Text
-Text colors can be applied to content to change their appearance and improve the hierarchy.
+Text colors can be applied to content to change their appearance and improve hierarchy.

 <div class="o-swatch">
   <div class="o-swatch__background o-swatch__background--link">